hchiam/please/README.md

 ```
 please if true then print this is a one line if statement
 ```
----> This prints out: `this is a one line if statement`
+---> This prints out: `this is a 1 line if statement`

 ```
 please if one equals one then